 Those in the Extreme and High Risks areas are required to evacuate at noon on Tuesday (March 20).
 To determine if a residence or business is in the evacuation area, consult the evacuation boundaries map at ReadySBC.org or call 2-1-1.

-Red Cross has established an evacuation center at Earl Warren Showgrounds, 3400 Calle Real, Santa Barbara.
+The Red Cross will open an evacuation center at Earl Warren Showgrounds, Warren Hall, 3400 Calle Real, Santa Barbara, CA 93105, at noon on Tuesday (March 20).
 Anyone evacuated or otherwise affected by the approaching storm is welcome to find relief and comfort at this location.
-Earl Warren Showgrounds is also accepting large animals.
 For assistance evacuating large and small animals, contact Santa Barbara County Animal Services hotline at 805-681-4332.